reed-codes/comstore/README.md

             ...
         ```

-    - This ensures that if the user alters a color connected to the color palette in out sellerconfig state (this can be the primary color, secondary color, primary text color, etc ) , all the components whose colors are connected to the palette values will rerender to use the updated colors
+    - This ensures that if the user alters a color connected to the color palette in our sellerconfig state (this can be the primary color, secondary color, primary text color, etc ), all the components whose colors are connected to the palette values will rerender to use the updated colors

     ### 1.2.3 **Styling CSS pseudo-states**